 Access Lake Como by taking the train from Milano-Centrale (Central Station), Milano-Porta Garibaldi, or Milano-Cadorna to Lecco or to Como and then continuing on by bus or boat to some of the lake’s most frequented spots like the picturesque town of Bellagio.

-If you don’t want to deal with the transportation headaches or wonder what to do when you get there, I’d recommend booking a day trip tour like one of the ones below:
+If you don’t want to deal with the transportation headaches or wonder what to do when you get there, I’d recommend booking a day trip tour.

 BeRgamo and Brescia